 Stripes in some specimens may have a serrated or saw-toothed edge.
 The lead-backed morph has no stripe on the back and is uniformly dark gray in color.
 Both the morphs have a black and white patterned belly producing a “salt-and-pepper” effect.

-Similar Species: Distinguished from identical Eastern Red-backed Salamander by range and genetic analysis.
-Southern Zigzag Salamander has a more pronounced wavy edge to stripe along back.
+Similar Species: Distinguished from identical Eastern Red-backed Salamander by the range and genetic analysis.
+Southern Zigzag Salamander has a more pronounced wavy edge to stripe along the back.

 Habitat: Found beneath rocks, logs, and leaf litter in mixed hardwood forests.